StevenTCramer/Morris.Zod/README.md

 ## Overview
 Converts .net assembly classes to TypeScript "Zod" validation files.

+**NOTE:** Alpha version.
+Currently had a big where the consuming csproj won't build inside VS so you'll have to use `dotnet build`.

 ## Getting started

 1. Add a NuGet package reference to Morris.Zod to the project you want to generate Zod TypeScript files for.